Chuset21/Clank-The-Calculator/README.md

 ## How to Use

-Just mention Clank anywhere in your message for Clank to attempt to evaluate the expression.
+Just mention Clank anywhere in your message for him to attempt to evaluate the expression.

 ### Supported Operators and functions